TimerErTim/downlomatic/CONTRIBUTING.md

 - Before starting to work on rather bigger changes, additions, or bug fixes, open an appropriate issue and in it mention, that you'd like to implement the according solution.
 - The repository is currently managed only by myself.
 Keep that in mind when waiting for an answer.
 I try to respond as quickly as possible.
-Usually, that takes **at most** one day, but there may be instances, in which it takes up to three days.
+Usually, that takes **around** one day, but there may be instances, in which it takes more.
 Be assured, that I will write back after all.

 ### Issues